 In January 2023, the Corporation exercised the early prepayment option and paid to Waterton total consideration of US\$27.0 million in satisfaction of the First Milestone Payment and Second Milestone Payment.
 Consideration paid to Waterton consisted of US\$11.0 million in cash and 5,515,313 Common Shares.

-The Corporation may prepay the aggregate of the Third and Fourth Milestone Payments by paying to Waterton, on or before 24 months following the closing date of the Ruby Hill Acquisition, US\$20 million (provided that up to US\$10 million of such amount may be satisfied, at the Corporation's option, in Common Shares, based on the market price of the Common Shares at the time of such prepayment), provided that the number of Common Shares then held by Waterton after giving effect to the share issuance shall not exceed 9.99% of the then issued and outstanding Common Shares, calculated on a partially diluted basis.
+On October 16, 2023, the Corporation exercised the early prepayment option and paid to Waterton total consideration of US\$20.0 million in satisfaction of the Third Milestone Payment and the Fourth Milestone Payment.
+Consideration paid to Waterton consisted of US\$10.0 million in cash and 6,613,382 Common Shares.